Maintaining positive client relationships is often a top priority for service businesses. After all, they are the reason you're in business!

 Unfortunately, we’ve not able to take on your project at this time.
 Your project doesn’t quite fit with the type of work we usually do, and we don’t accept payment in the form of bootlegged tapes signed by the band.

-Thank you for thinking of Big Awesome Agency, and we wish you the best of luck with your endeavours!
+Thank you for thinking of our agency, and we wish you the best of luck with your endeavours!

 5. Request a Testimonial / Case Study